cesarfigueroa/acme/README.md

 # Acme

 Acme (as in Acme Inc., because I refuse to call it “Sinatra Template”) is an opinionated template for Sinatra.
-It makes a handful of assumptions about what one would use in a real world Sinatra project, such as using ActiveRecord (with BCrypt), ERB (via Erubis, a faster implementation of ERB), and PostgreSQL.
+It makes a handful of assumptions about what one would use in a real world Sinatra project, such as using Sequel (with PostgreSQL) and ERB (via Erubis, a faster implementation of ERB).

 ### Installation